Online retailer My-wardrobe to open Asian doors

 Diffusion lines, or second lines, are merchandise from designers that retail at more moderate prices, while bearing names or design motifs adapted from the main line.

-The retailer prices itself between other online fashion retailers Asos (ASOS.L) and Net-a-Porter in terms of affordability.
+The retailer prices itself between other online fashion retailers Asos and Net-a-Porter in terms of affordability.

 Asos, the biggest online-only fashion retailer in the UK, sells items priced for the 16-to-34 age group.
 London-based Net-A-Porter serves the higher end of the market, where well-heeled customers shop expensive main lines from heritage brands the likes of Burberry and Yves Saint Laurent.